isoprophlex/rusty-game-of-life/README.md

 4. Build and run the project using Cargo:

     ```bash
-    cargo run
+    cargo run [alive_cell_color] [background_color]
     ```

-5. Follow the on-screen instructions to interact with the Game of Life.
+5. Rules to play!

+   a.
+Add your desired points left clicking and dragging on the screen

+   b.
+Press SPACE to update the state of the game

+   c.
+Enjoy!

 ## Credits